Kawarparteek008/Induction-Program/README.md

  # Day 2
  ## List
   • Tests of English & Mathematics

   • break

   • Lecture in Auditorium

+ # Day 3
+ ## List
+  • Lecture of Dr. Jawinder Singh       Sir in auditorium

+  • Speech of HOD

+  • Lecture of Dr. Priya Darshani       Mam in auditorium